nuru484/nuru484/README.md

 ## About Me

-Hey there!
 Nurudeen Abdul-Majeed is my name, a passionate learner diving into the world of full-stack web development.
 Currently, I'm honing my skills through The Odin Project, an amazing resource for aspiring developers.
 I'm particularly excited about mastering React and building dynamic, user-friendly web applications.

 ## What I'm Learning